 Loyalist College was the first college in Canada to have a laboratory licensed by Health Canada to conduct cannabis research and analytical testing, and the first college in Ontario to have a research license renewed for five years and analytical license renewed for three years.

-COMING SOON: Fall 2021 will feature enlarged capacity for the Centre, as our laboratory space expands to 5,100 square feet with $1.5M of new equipment.
+COMING SOON: Our laboratory space has expanded to 5,100 square feet and we are in the process of installing $1.5M of new equipment.

 VIEW OUR LATEST WEBINARS

-On June 15, 2021 the latest webinar from the Centre for Natural Products and Medical Cannabis featured an impressive panel discussion, Conversations with Cannabis-focused Start-ups.
+On June 15, 2021 our webinar featured an impressive panel discussion, Conversations with Cannabis-focused Start-ups.
 Moderated by Natasha Perkins of Pure Sunfarms, the panel included Dr. Florina Truica from Cold Plasma Group, Betty Pilon from Kingston Aluminum Technology, and Dr. Kari Kramp from the Centre as they shared their insights into the challenges of start-ups, spoke to their product development efforts, and provided advice for entrepreneurs targeting the cannabis industry.
 Click here to view the recording of the webinar.

 On January 26, 2021 viewers were treated to an informative webinar on the challenges facing commercial bakers in producing quality edibles.
 Featuring Dr. Kari Kramp and Barbara Allen of the Centre, and Chef Scott Royce of the Loyalist Culinary Program, the session is designed for food scientists and product developers in the baking industry, and topics covered included product uniformity, consistency and taste and the processes and analytical methods used to overcome these challenges.
 Click here to view the video recording of the webinar.
 Viewers must be 19 years old.